xCoins Review – Is it Legit?

 - If the lender does not release the coins that you purchase you will still be charged, requiring you to contact both PayPal and their support.

 Of course, there are other good and bad reviews which you can read for yourself but I think this one was the most comprehensive one.

-After reading through dozens of reviews I can say that the recurring theme is that xCoins works, however, their support takes 2 days or more to respond and the fees are extremely high.
+After reading through dozens of reviews I can say that the recurring theme is that xCoins works, however the process is risky for large amounts, their support takes 2 days or more to respond and the fees are extremely high.

 xCoins.io seems to be legit, however, it’s not necessarily the best choice for conducting business.

 As a buyer (borrowers) – xCoins doesn’t seem stable enough at the moment to use for large purchases.
 Also, it seems that the fees will be extremely high compared to other cryptocurrency exchanges.

 However, if the only way you can acquire Bitcoins is through PayPal and you’re willing to pay the price this might be a valid alternative to LocalBitcoins.

 As a seller (lender) – Even though the ROI may be high I don’t want to risk being flagged by PayPal, so at the moment I can’t recommend this to anyone else as well.

 If you don’t care if PayPal shuts down your account feel free to try your luck and I’d even appreciate if you can share your experience in the comment section below.